wenakita/sonicreddragon-docs/docs/intro.md

 # Introduction

-Welcome to the Sonic Red Dragon documentation!
+Welcome to Sonic Red Dragon documentation!

+*Last updated: Added workflow automation for documentation deployment*

 Sonic Red Dragon is a LayerZero V2 compatible token that brings unique features and capabilities to the cross-chain ecosystem.

 ## What is Sonic Red Dragon?